Bobby Fish: WWE (2017–2021)

-Fish and O'reilly regain the titles on the August 16 tapings of NXT.
+Fish and O'Reilly regained the titles on the August 16 tapings of NXT.
 At NXT TakeOver: WarGames, The Undisputed Era were defeated by Team Ciampa in a WarGames match.
-The next night, at Survivor Series, Fish and O'Reilly faced The New Day and The Viking Raiders in a triple threat tag team match but were defeated as The Viking Raiders won the match.
-Heading into 2020, Fish and O'Reilly entered the Dusty Rhodes Tag Team Classic and defeated Gallus in the first round, but were defeated by The Grizzled Young Veterans in the second round.
+The next night, at Survivor Series, Fish and O'Reilly faced The New Day and the Viking Raiders in a triple threat tag team match but were defeated as the Viking Raiders won the match.
+Heading into 2020, Fish and O'Reilly entered the Dusty Rhodes Tag Team Classic and defeated Gallus in the first round, but were defeated by the Grizzled Young Veterans in the second round.
 The Undisputed Era entered a brief feud with Imperium and it was announced that the two factions would face each other at Worlds Collide.
 At the event, Imperium defeated The Undisputed Era.
 At NXT TakeOver: Portland, Fish and O'Reilly dropped the titles to The BroserWeights (Pete Dunne and Matt Riddle) ending their reign at 172 days.
 Over the summer, The Undisputed Era slowly turned face as they assisted Cole in his feud with Pat McAfee which culminated in a WarGames match at NXT TakeOver: WarGames, where The Undisputed Era defeated Team McAfee.
 However, during the match, Fish suffered an injury to his triceps, taking him out of action once again.
 During his absence, The Undisputed Era disbanded following Cole's betrayal of O'Reilly and Strong.
 While Fish returned on the May 11, 2021 episode of NXT, Fish then made his in-ring return on the May 25 episode, where he faced Dunne in a losing effort. he worked on NXT until his release on August 6.

 Major League Wrestling (2021)

-Fish was announced to appear at Major League Wrestling, where he debuted as a participant in the Opera Cup tournament at Fightland, defeating Lee Moriarty in the quarterfinal before losing to Davey Richards in the semifinal.
-On the same show, Fish briefly mentioned about his romantic desire with then partner Brandon Cutler in a backstage segment with Alicia Atout.
+Fish was announced to appear at Major League Wrestling, where he debuted as a participant in the 2021 Opera Cup tournament at Fightland, defeating Lee Moriarty in the quarterfinal before losing to Davey Richards in the semifinal.

 All Elite Wrestling (2021–2022)

 Fish made his debut for All Elite Wrestling (AEW) on the October 6, 2021 episode of Dynamite, where he challenged Sammy Guevara for the AEW TNT Championship, but was unsuccessful.
 After the event, it was announced that he had signed a contract with the company.
-Fish reunited with his Undisputed Era stablemate Adam Cole as part of The Elite and, in December, with Kyle O'Reily, who left WWE to work for AEW.
-On the February 23, 2022 episode of Dynamite, reDRagon (Fish and O'Reily) won a 10-team battle royal to earn a place in the Triple Threat match for the AEW Tag Team Championship at AEW Revolution. reDRagon lost the match.
+Fish reunited with his Undisputed Era stablemate Adam Cole as part of The Elite and, in December, with Kyle O'Reilly, who left WWE to work for AEW.
+On the February 23, 2022 episode of Dynamite, Fish and O'Reilly won a 10-team battle royal to earn a place in the Triple Threat match for the AEW Tag Team Championship at Revolution.
+At the event, Fish and O'Reilly were unsuccessful, as Jurassic Express retained the championship.
 On August 31, 2022, Fish's contract with AEW expired and his contract was not renewed, thus making him a free agent.